romarcg/thymio_course_skeleton/how_to_thymio/README.md

 1. Turn up the switch on the right of the main computer.

- > Two LEDs on top of the main computer will turn on and a sound will trigger.
+ > Two LEDs on top of the main computer will turn on and a sound will be triggered.
 Red LED indicates that the switch is up, blue LED indicates that the computer is *working*.

 2. Wait until the `back` arrow on the base starts to blink red.
    1. If the LED is blinking it means ROS is ready.
-   2. If there is no blinking, something went wrong (see fix for corruption error or request help).
+   2. If there is no blinking, something went wrong (see [fix](#appendices) for corruption error or request help).

-> There are three body LEDs indicators on the base, one at the top and two at the sides.
+> There are three body LEDs indicators in the base, one at the top and two at the sides.
 If the LEDs are green it means external battery is connected; yellow means external battery is not connected but there is still power in internal sources; red means internal sources are critically low.

 ## Connect to the real MyT

 Each MyT creates its own access point (AP) with the name `thymioX`, where `X` is the number printed on the stickers.

-1. Connect to the corresponding AP.
-Password is `idsia1234`
+1. Connect to the corresponding MyT AP (key is `idsia1234`).
 2. Setup the environment variable to reach the ROS master in the MyT.

 `export ROS_MASTER_URI=http://thymioX:11311`

 3. As a simple verification, run `rostopic list` to confirm that the connection was done properly.
-A list of topics from the corresponding MyT should appear, e.g. `/thymioX/odom`
+A list of topics from the corresponding MyT should appear, e.g. `/thymioX/odom`.

-> All exposed topics from the ROS controller follow the convention `/thymioX/topic_name`
+> All exposed topics from the ROS controller follow the convention `/thymioX/topic_name`.

 ## Change network mode:

-MyT has three network modes, off, AP (default) and managed. managed mode will connect to a predefined access point named.
+MyT has three network modes: off, AP (default) and managed.
+Managed mode will connect to a predefined access point.

 > Internet connection is not present in AP mode.
 If internet connection is needed while in AP mode, an Ethernet cable (with internet connection) must be attached to the main computer.
-> Custom mode should only be used when the predefined access point is present.
+> Managed mode should only be used when the predefined access point is present.

 To change the network mode: